-To order books please send a check or money order (made out to Kevin Sampsell please) to our address.
-Please add ONE dollar for shipping on books, and TWO dollars for THREE or more books.
+To order books please use our Paypal system or send a check or money order (made out to Kevin Sampsell please) to our address.
+ONE dollar per book will be added for shipping on books.
 Future Tense titles are also available through Amazon.com and Powells.com.
 Please e-mail us if you have any questions.
-Bookstores can order directly from us, or inquire with Last Gasp Distribution about the newer titles.
+Bookstores can order from Small Press Distribution, directly from us, and sometimes through Ingram.

 Future Tense Books